 Meet the Aresty Research Center Staff

-Brian Ballentine Ph.D., Director, oversees the day-to-day operations of the Aresty Center, with specific focus on expanding the reach and impact of undergraduate research at Rutgers across all aspects of program functions.
+Brian Ballentine Ph.D., Executive Director, oversees the day-to-day operations of the Aresty Center, with specific focus on expanding the reach and impact of undergraduate research at Rutgers across all aspects of program functions.
 Dr. Ballentine brings extensive experience in research, operations and strategy, having worked in a range of professional and academic environments.
 Most recently, he was a Research Director at the advisory firm CEB, where he worked with senior financial services executives on strategic measurement and design.
 Prior to CEB, Dr. Ballentine managed corporate and foundation relationships for workforce development non-profit Year Up.
 Dr. Ballentine earned his BA from St. John's College and his Ph.D. in Comparative Literature from Brown University.

 Joan Whalen, Assistant Director, works closely with undergraduates and faculty and manages many programs at the Center.
-Ms. Whalen has served Rutgers for twelve years, initially in the Graduate School of Education where she developed graduate-level academic courses, workshops on pedagogy, and team-building activities for educators and educational leaders in New Jersey.
-She has been at the core of the Aresty Research Center's programs and activities for the last six years and is responsible for many of the day to day operations of the Center.
+Ms. Whalen has served Rutgers for fourteen years, initially in the Graduate School of Education where she developed graduate-level academic courses, workshops on pedagogy, and team-building activities for educators and educational leaders in New Jersey.
+She has been at the core of the Aresty Research Center's programs and activities for the last eight years and is responsible for many of the day to day operations of the Center.